kazmonroy/linked-list/README.md

 # LinkedList 🔗

-This project is part of the Computer Science module under the JavaScript Full Stack Development path.
+This project is part of the Computer Science module of [The Odin Project](https://www.theodinproject.com/lessons/javascript-linked-lists) under the JavaScript Full Stack Development path.

 LinkedList methods: